saiprakash2/kuboble/README.md

 # kuboble
-## This is a simple clone of kuboble game written in python with tkinter package.
+## This is a simple clone of kuboble game written in python with tkinter library.